-Epilogue’s straightforward online platform lets you create a legally binding will starting at $139.
-In as little as 20 minutes, you can come away with a comprehensive will that covers all your bases, plus there’s the option to include incapacity documents for both finance and personal care.
+Epilogue’s straightforward online platform lets you create a legally-binding Will starting at $139.
+In as little as 20 minutes, you can come away with a comprehensive Will that covers all your bases, plus there’s the option to include incapacity documents for complete protection that covers both death and incapacity.

 - Will that includes your RESP

 Founded by two former estate planning lawyers, Epilogue is a Toronto-based company that offers simple, fast, and affordable Online Wills.
 With Epilogue, you can create a legally binding, comprehensive Will in about 20 minutes.
 Epilogue wants to make estate planning as simple as possible, so there is no confusing legal jargon, and the platform comfortably guides you through the entire process.
 You just have to answer a series of questions, wait a few seconds for the Will to be automatically generated, pay and print (or have the documents mailed) then sign it according to the signing instructions that come with your Will—and voila!
 You have a legal Will.

 Here are some of Epilogue’s standout features:

 - 100% Online: Create a Will Online in approximately 20 minutes from your own home.
 No need to visit a lawyer in person.
 The signing procedure happens offline.

 - Reliable: Epilogue’s entire process was designed by two experienced estate planning lawyers.

 - Multiple options: You can get a basic Will or you can choose to include a Power of Attorney for Property (POA-P) and a Power of Attorney for Personal Care (POA-PC).
 Both packages also allow you to select the option to create your documents only (for a single person) or for you and your spouse/partner to each create estate planning documents (for couples).